balanceit/storypark_screener/README.md

 I really liked this one, was fun to work through and reverse engineer the equation.
 Bringing back all my trigonometry maths from school.
 Was a little amazed that it was still in there somewhere (kind of ;]).

+I decided to do this in python because I had never done any unit testing in python and took this as an opportunity to learn a bit of something.

 To run the tests

 `python ./Question4/greatcircle_test.py`